uviclibraries/rstudio/tidyverse-data.md

 <br>

-**Load the ‘tidyverse’ library.**

-After we install a package, we have to load it using the `library()` function.

-- Do not wrap the package name in quotes when using `library()`.

 - ❗ Put this command in your R script, not in the console.
 Why?
-The package only needs to be *installed* once, but it needs to be *loaded* any time you open your script.
+The package only needs to be *installed* once, but it needs to be *loaded* any time you are running your script.

   - Packages also need to be reloaded every time the project is ‘knit’, an action covered in the intermediate workshop.